xCDAT/xcdat/README.rst

 Features must meet the following criteria before being considered for implementation:

-1. Is not implemented or can be handled natively by ``xarray``
+1. Feature is not implemented natively by ``xarray``
-2. Is not implemented in other actively developed xarray-based packages
+2. Feature is not implemented in other actively developed xarray-based packages

    - For example, ``cf_xarray`` already handles interpretation of CF convention attributes on xarray objects

-3. Is not specific to limited use cases (e.g., data quality issues)
+3. Feature is not specific to limited use cases (e.g., data quality issues)
-4. Is generally reusable
+4. Feature is generally reusable
-5. Is relatively simple and lightweight to implement and use
+5. Feature is relatively simple and lightweight to implement and use

 Acknowledgement
 ---------------